8 Scientifically Impossible Places That Exist For Real!

 A mere look at this well is petrifying, isn't it?
 In North Yorkshire, England one of the UK’s oldest ‘Pay to Enter’ tourist attractions on the banks of the Nidd River.
 This one was believed to be cursed for a very long time.
 The strangest thing, however, is that anything the water of the cave touches turns to stone.
 Items left near the cave seem to magically turn to stone in amazingly little time.
 Nope, we aren't kidding.
 Nobody really knows why this happens!

 There exists an underwater park and it is absolutely stunning.
 Near the Hochschwab mountains in Austria, there is a beautiful park with benches and walking trails.
 It can be explored in midsummer and autumn.
 Then the park and town of Tragoss become buried in snow during the icy winters.
-How do you explain its existence?Also read: 10 Miraculous Places That Need Global Attention
+How do you explain its existence?Also read: 10 Places Around The World That You Are Not Allowed To Visit!

 Never-Ending Lightning Storms